Psychobiography: Elms

 Elms has contributed to psychobiography through many published works including psychobiographies on Allport (1972), Freud (1980), Skinner (1981), and Murray (1987).
 He has also written about the subject of psychobiography in Psychobiography and Case Study Methods and Uncovering Lives: The Uneasy Alliance of Biography and Psychology defining psychobiography and its methods, and explaining the value of psychobiography in psychology.

+Mayer

+Claude-Hélène Mayer is widely recognised as an outstanding psychobiographer due to her interdisciplinary approach, depth of psychological insight, and culturally sensitive analyses.
+As a scholar with a background in psychology, management, and cultural anthropology, she brings a unique, integrative perspective to psychobiographical research.

+Mayer applies complex psychological theories, such as Jungian analysis, existential psychology, and intercultural psychology, to the lives of prominent individuals.
+Her work often explores the interplay of culture, identity, and meaning-making, providing nuanced portraits that go beyond surface-level biography.
+She further investigates subjects from diverse cultural backgrounds and emphasizes the role of sociocultural context in psychological development.
+This positions her work at the intersection of psychobiography and intercultural psychology, a space few have explored with such rigor.
+She has contributed to bring psychobiography and the non-WEIRD (Western, Educated, Industrialised, Rich and Democratic) approach closer together and her work is known for its depth and scholarly precision.
+Finally, she has contributed to expand the psychobiographical research methodology, highlighting the importance to use interdisciplinary theories, positive psychology and existential psychology as tools in the psychobiographical analysis.
+She is further a pioneer in emphasising the importance of "Lessons learned" from psychobiography.

 Criticism

 Psychobiography has faced criticism from the very start, crystallised above all in the production of what Erikson caricatured as "originology"—the explaining away of significant public events and actions as the product of some minute childhood detail.

 Bad psychobiography—using mechanical psychologising, a selective mining of the facts, overdeterminism, and a tendency to pathologise—is considered easy to write.
-The haphazard historical evolution of the disciple has not helped reduce its prevalence.
+The haphazard historical evolution of the discipline has not helped reduce its prevalence.